thefinn93/signald/README.md

 Sends a contact sync request to the other devices on this account.

+**NOTE**: Contact sync responses are received like all other messages, and won't come in until that account is subscribed.

 | Field | Type | Required | Description |
 |-------|------|----------|-------------|
 | `username` | `string` | yes | The account to sync contacts for. |